ScrappyCocco/PlanetCoasterXMLMerge/README.md

 If you want to re-compile the program, you need the JDK, you can download it [from here](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and also Maven, you can get it [from here](https://maven.apache.org).

+### Documentation

 **All the code documentation of the program is available as Javadoc**, you can read it [here](https://scrappycocco.github.io/PlanetCoasterXMLMerge/).

+### Build and run the program

-To run the program you can re-compile it and package it with those 2 commands in your terminal:
+To run the program you can re-compile it and install it with this command:

 ```
-mvn compile
-mvn package
+mvn package install
 ```

 (The project build has been moved to Maven, if you want to build it with JDK you'll need the jars files listed in "Build using" and to use the classpath.
 Considering how easy is to build with Maven, i suggest you to use it if you want to recompile the program.)